The story

 This proof is particularly vulnerable to accidental loops because we pattern match on three variables which makes it difficult to see that we are recursing on something smaller in every case.

-by making the recursive calls in the body of go
+We remedy this in lemDecLEQ by making the recursive calls in the

-, but we have a proof of this, namely the third argument.
-We can see this by pattern matching on the third argument.
+SZ, there is no constructor of (<=) that can make 'S n <= m, but we have a proof of this, namely the third argument.
+We can

 go :: SNat ('S n) -> SNat m -> 'S n <= m -> n <= m